Web Unit 3 Sprint 10 - Redux & State Management

 import { usersApi } from './usersApi'

-// Configuring the Redux store, adding our API slice and middleware
+// Configuring the Redux store, adding in our API slice and middleware

 export const store = configureStore({